 In many hospitals general ward areas often have no or poor mechanical ventilation.
 The design ethos has been to rely on open windows in a bid to keep construction costs low.
 This mostly works unless hospitals are faced with disease outbreaks, such as aspergillus, or as currently with coronavirus.
 Most hospital patients have some degree of compromised immunity, either due to their disease process or to the treatment they are receiving.
 Anybody who has an anaesthetic is classed as immune compromised for at least 48 hours post operation and many are surprised to realise that pregnancy implies a similar vulnerability.

 The actual air dilution required to prevent disease in most ward areas is much lower than is required in an area such as accident and emergency.
 The high grade filtration offered by Air Sentry® combined with good actual air handling capability, means our system can offer vastly improve any general ward area at a very low implementation cost.
+We have the system being used in many wards due to the pandemic, including care of the elderly.
+Air Sentry is designed as an HTM 03.01 compliant system.

 Cohort or CPAP wards